billhails/MuseScore-plugins/src/Tuning/README.md

 Select a passage, then invoke the plugin via `Plugins > Playback > Tuning`, select a tuning and apply.
 It changes the tuning offset for every selected note appropriately.
 To reset, select everything and apply the "equal" tuning (equal temperament.)

+New in this release, you can now select a root note other than C on which the tuning will be centered.

 ## PS

 Many people say they can't tell the difference between tunings, and it is a subtle difference in the character of chords for the most part.
 To convince yourself that this plugin is working, I suggest applying the "Just" intonation (a particularily extreme tuning) to a passage of chordal music with chromatic harmony and notice how some (yymv) sounds beautifully concordant while the rest sounds horribly out of tune.